What would you do if your boss asked you on a double date?

 It sounds a little weird and awkward, but that scenario happened to a friend recently.

 The supervisor asked my friend if she and her significant other would go on a double date with the boss and her mate.
-My friend was so taken aback by her manager's request that she blurted out, "Yeah, OK," and quickly changed the subject.
+My friend was so taken back by her manager's request that she blurted out, "Yeah, OK," and quickly changed the subject.
 She's hoping her boss doesn't bring it up again.

 In our increasingly casual workplaces, how close is too close when it comes to relationships with our bosses?

-Linda Barkdoll, coordinator of the human resources development graduate program at McDaniel College, says it's an uncomfortable situation all around when you cross the line into the social sphere.
+Linda Barkdoll, coordinator of the human resources development graduate program at McDaniel College, says it's an uncomfortable situation all around once you cross the line into the social sphere.
 Her advice: Keep your personal and professional lives separate.